sod2003/portfolio/README.md

   * Script: xmlparsing.py - Load and parse XML in memory

 ### Java-Design-Patterns
-A collection of my explorations in Design Patterns using Java
+A collection of my explorations in Design Patterns using Java.

 - [X] Abstract Factory
 - [X] Decorator